nguyev22/Recipe-Resolution/README.md

-# CS340_Project
+# RecipeResolution

-Recipe Resolution, an app to solve your recipe madness.
+Run the Flask app using Python3 ```python app.py``` and navigate to the webpage indicated by the console